 Evaluation of Sexual Dysfunction

 The etiology of female sexual dysfunction is multifactorial.
-Non-gynecologic medical conditions that may lead to sexual dysfunction include diabetes mellitus, hypertension, coronary artery disease, malignancies, and neurological disorders such as multiple sclerosis.
+Non-gynecologic medical conditions that may lead to sexual dysfunction include diabetes mellitus, psychiatric disorders, hypertension, coronary artery disease, malignancies, and neurological disorders such as multiple sclerosis.
 Gynecologic conditions that may contribute to sexual dysfunction include vulvar dermatoses, vulvodynia, urinary incontinence, STIs, endometriosis, chronic pelvic pain, pelvic organ prolapse, and vulvovaginal atrophy.

 Medications may also contribute to sexual dysfunction.
 The most common medications associated with sexual dysfunction are the selective serotonin reuptake inhibitors, with an incidence of associated sexual dysfunction of 30 to 70%.
 Most commonly, this manifests as hypoactive sexual desire.
 Other medications that are associated with sexual dysfunction include antihistamines, anticholinergics, antihypertensives, antipsychotics, and tricyclic antidepressants.
 Some hormonal medications, including aromatase inhibitors, selective estrogen receptor modulators, and GnRH agonists, may also be associated with sexual dysfunction.
 Data regarding the effect of combined hormonal contraceptives on sexual function is inconclusive.